Paris Peace Conference (1919–1920): British approach

 The Racial Equality Proposal put forth by the Japanese did not directly conflict with any core British interest, but as the conference progressed, its full implications on immigration to the British dominions, with Australia taking particular exception, became a major point of contention within the delegation.

 Ultimately, the British delegation did not treat that proposal as a fundamental aim of the conference; they were willing to sacrifice the Racial Equality Proposal to placate the Australian delegation and thus help to satisfy their overarching aim of preserving the unity of the British Empire.

 Britain had reluctantly consented to the attendance of separate delegations from British dominions, but the British managed to rebuff attempts by the envoys of the newly proclaimed Irish Republic to put a case to the conference for Irish self-determination, diplomatic recognition, and membership in the proposed League of Nations.
 The Irish envoys' final "Demand for Recognition" in a letter to Clemenceau, the conference chairman, was not answered.
-Britain had been planning to renege on the Government of Ireland Act 1914 and instead to replace it with a new Government of Ireland Bill which would partition Ireland into two Irish Home Rule states (which eventually was passed as the Government of Ireland Act 1920).
-The planned two states would both be within the United Kingdom and so neither would have dominion status.
+Britain had been planning to renege on the Government of Ireland Act 1914 and instead to replace it with a new Government of Ireland Bill that would partition Ireland into two Irish Home Rule states (which eventually was passed as the Government of Ireland Act 1920).
+The planned two states would both be within the United Kingdom, and so neither would have dominion status.